MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-trial.md

 The following prerequisites are required to deploy the Dynamics 365 Commerce preview trial.

-- You must sign up for the Dynamics 365 Commerce preview trial offer.
+- You must first sign up for the Dynamics 365 Commerce preview trial offer.
 - The user who deploys the Commerce preview trial must have Azure tenant administrator rights.

 > [!IMPORTANT]